SecureFromScratch/Workshops/intro_hacking/5-api/VAmPI.md

 ## Postman

-Click the Import button and paste the following json file
+- Click the Import button and paste the json file below
+- Try to call the api methods

 ```bash
 {